rin-yato/miracle-result/README.md

 ### Contributing

-Contributions are welcome, feel free to open an issue or a pull request.🍀
+Contributions are welcome, feel free to open an issue or a pull request.🌰